From £5 per 1000 words.

 I tailor each of my services to the specific requirements of my clients, but I usually write my feedback in the form of an overall report, using track changes within the manuscript to mark up smaller points.
 Once the author has made the appropriate changes, and we are both happy with them, I usually Copy Edit their manuscript for them.

-As structural editing is my most in-depth service, I only take on work that I feel a genuine connection with, and where I fully believe that my advice will help the author move their manuscript forward.
+As a Manuscript Assessment is my most in-depth service, I only take on work that I feel a genuine connection with, and where I fully believe that my advice will help the author take their work forward.
 I usually read the first three chapters before making a decision, and do this with no obligation on the author’s part.
 Below is an example of some of the feedback I provided to the author P. Symonloe.
 He was about to begin his search for a publisher and wanted to perfect his crime plot before doing so.
 His book The Dirty Rascal was published in 2015 and is available in bookstores and via Amazon.

 Here is what P Symonloe said about the service I provided:

-“I chose structural editing because The Dirty Rascal is my first book and I wanted a professional to help me get my work up to the standard that publishers and agents expect.
+“I chose a Manuscript Assessment because The Dirty Rascal is my first book and I wanted a professional to help me get my work up to the standard that publishers and agents expect.
 The advice that came back from Danielle’s service was detailed, revealing, balanced and objective.
 Danielle not only made points that sometimes were a little uncomfortable, but she also focused on the positive and progressive.
 I urge other aspiring authors to seek out Wrate’s Editing Services.”